Sir Robert Throckmorton, 1st Baronet

 Sir Robert Throckmorton, 1st Baronet (1599–1650) was created a baronet, of Coughton, co.
 Warwick, on 1 September 1642.

 Origins

 He was the eldest son of John Throckmorton Esq.
-(1580-1614/15) by Agnes Wilford.
+(1580-1614/15) by Agnes Wilford, and younger brother of prioress Margaret Throckmorton.
 John's grandfather was Sir Robert Throckmorton, KG (1513-1581), of Coughton Court, Warwickshire, and of Weston Underwood, Buckinghamshire, who unlike his brothers during the Reformation, one of whom, Job Throckmorton, became a puritan, adhered to the Roman Catholic faith, which religion was persisted in by his descendants until the 20th century.